 Family Fables

 I remember the tale of how he’d had the first car in Midland County.
-Our family album had a picture of that car.
+Our family album has a picture of that vehicle.

-I never knew if I should believe the claims but John and I have a good friend, Jerry McCullen.
-He’s a 91-year-old member of our music club.
-One time I happened to mention that my grandfather claimed to have the first car in Midland County.
+I never knew if I should believe the claims of having the “first” motor car, but John and I have a good friend, Jerry McCullen, a 92-year-old member of our music club.
+I happened to mention that my grandfather claimed to have the first car in Midland County.
 Jerry asked if my grandfather was Patrick Brophey.
 He said his mother always told him about Pat Brophey coming to Coleman, MI, and taking all the ladies for a ride in the first car in the county.
 She was impressed.

 Another story was told by several relatives.
-It seems my grandfather was recognized as a fairly prosperous business man in early Midland.
+It seems when my grandfather was young and successful, before alcohol had taken over, he was recognized in the community of Midland (MI) as a prosperous business man.
 One day he was approached by the town eccentric.
 The fellow wanted to know if Grandpa would like to go into business with him for $1,000 for a 50/50 ownership of a company he envisioned.
 My grandfather said no. The fellow countered with another offer, “$500, Mr. Brophey and we’ll be 50/50 partners.”
 My grandfather still declined and said, “No, Mr. Dow, I’m not interested.”

 The eccentric fellow, Mr. Herbert Dow, went on to build the Dow Chemical Company – without my grandfather’s financial help.